SiteGround and Kinsta are two very big names in the managed WordPress hosting space.

 If you’re looking for a fast, secure and feature-rich host for your website, they’re both probably on your shortlist.
 But which one is best?

-If you just want the key details, Kinsta were much faster than SiteGround but also much more expensive.
-Both hosts are easy to use, but if performance is important to you, and you can afford it, Kinsta are the best option.
+If you just want the key details, Kinsta is much faster than SiteGround, but also much more expensive.
+Both hosts are easy to use, but if performance is important to you, and you can afford it, Kinsta is the best option.

 Their prices may be a bit higher than cheap shared hosting, but you get a lot more for your money with Kinsta (here’s Kinsta’s pricing) and SiteGround (and here’s SiteGround’s pricing), not least faster loading times.

 (Note: For anyone interested in lengthy reviews, here’s our in-depth SiteGround Review and our in-depth Kinsta Review)

 Kinsta vs SiteGround Quick Comparison

 † 12-month subscription required ($35 if paid monthly).